 One of the biggest decisions a person from the LGBTQI+ community can make is when and how to come out to people they know.
 It’s an important life event, representing a time when you feel confident in who you are.

 For some, it’s something they look forward to embracing.
 For others, fear of how people may react can make them feel vulnerable.
 Some may decide to never open up about their sexuality because it may bring about too many complications in life.

 One thing is for certain - the only person that should decide when and how to come out is you.

-It’s important to remember that if you do identify as gay or bisexual then you’re protected from discrimination.
+All LGBTQI+ identities are protected from discrimination.
 It is illegal today in Scotland to be insulted or attacked because of your sexuality.
 You can find out more about reporting hate crime here.